 If your router has a USB port and is running DD-WRT, you can turn it into a DD-WRT USB print server.
 It can still do wireless duty while it allows your computers to print to your wired USB printer over your wired or wireless network.
 It’s not very intuitive or user friendly, but it works.
 Here’s how to set it up with Windows 7.
 Other Windows versions will be about the same.

 Make sure the options Core USB Support and USB Printer Support are both enabled.
 I disabled USB storage support because I only have a single USB port on my router, but if you have two, you can enable that option as well.
+USB storage allows your router to function as a NAS or a DLNA server for streaming audio and video.
 I didn’t enable USB over IP, but that would be a way to potentially share a multifunction device.

 Click Start and type Devices and Printers.
 Next, click on Devices and Printers when it shows up.
 Finally, click Add a Printer, near the top of the window.